-Another option to the trail head is to take the Summey Cove Trail from Hwy 215.
-The Summey Cove Trail is on the Pisgah Forest trail map - trail #125 - and is 2 miles one way.
-The trail head is at the bridge a little over a mile past the one at FR140 if you are heading north on Hwy 215.
+If FR140 happens to be closed, another option for hiking to the falls is to take the Summey Cove Trail from NC215.
+The Summey Cove Trail is on the latest NatGeo Pisgah Forest trail map - trail #129 - and is 2 miles one way.
+The new forest plan calls for this trail to be decommissioned, so the trail won't be maintained once that happens.
+The other trail head is at a bridge a little over a mile past the bridge at FR140 if you are heading north on NC215.
 Park on the wide grassy shoulder on the left.
 If you are coming from the Parkway, the bridge is the 1st one you come to - about 5.25 miles down.
 Look for a yellow sign indicating 'narrow bridge ahead'.
 Cross the bridge and park on the right.
 The trail forks almost immediately from the start - stay to the right - and begins by heading slightly up hill.
 It then crosses a wet weather area, which can be confusing, but becomes more obvious after this point.
 It then starts heading more up hill with an elevation gain of 500'+ in less than 1/2 mile from the trail head.
 The trail then descends some 400' in the next 1/4 mile towards Summey Cove Creek.
 Before the creek, there are a few wooden 4x4 steps that end at an overgrown logging road.
 The trail crosses the road and continues down towards the creek.
 At another point past the steps, the trail comes to a fork.
 Take the blue blazed trail to the right - the one to the left is fainter.

 back to the Pisgah page